dani832m/AngularApps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

 * On master branch you'll find an app where you can search for artists.
-* On branch "daniels" you'll find a similar app where you can search for different versions of the Daniels.
+* On branch "thedaniels" you'll find a similar app where you can search for different versions of the Daniels.

 It's all developed for educational purpose.